TiC-1/fizzbuzz/README.md

   duration:  20ms
 ```

-3. Inside fizzbuzz.js, write the minimum amount of code so that the test passes as follows:
+**3. Inside fizzbuzz.js, write the minimum amount of code so that the test passes as follows:**

 ```javascript
 function fizzbuzz(num) {